nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 The following data elements MUST NOT be included:
   - `reason`
   - `specialty`

-{% include important.html content="Multiple adjacent free slots can be booked using the same appointment (that is, two 15 minute slots to obtain one 30 minute consultation).
-Details on how providers will indicate that slots can be considered adjacent can be found in the [Payload response body](appointments_use_case_search_for_free_slots.html#payload-response-body) section of the [Search for free slots](appointments_use_case_search_for_free_slots.html) API use case page." %}

 {% include note.html content="The provider system receiving the bookingOrganization details SHALL store, return and display these details as required by the [Must-Support](development_fhir_api_guidance.html#use-of-must-support-flag) flag." %}